PiDayDev/kcc-raffle/README.md

 # kcc-raffle

-Simple program to randomly assign sponsor prizes to Milan Kotlin Community Conf attendees.
+Simple program to randomly assign sponsor prizes to conference attendees.

+`KCC` part of the name is due to it being originally designed for Milan Kotlin Community Conference 2018.